indiradatta5/Profit-Prophet/README.md

 - Implement more machine learning models for stock price prediction.
 - Add options for multiple portfolio management.
 - Enhance UI/UX for a more interactive user experience.

-## **Contact 📬**

-For any inquiries or suggestions, feel free to reach out to the creators through their GitHub profiles.